atirip/observer/README.md

 // no change detected
 simple.data.address = 'New York'; //

-observer.data = { address: 'Silicon Valley' }; // set 'data' to '{"address":"Silicon Valley"}'
+observer.data = { address: 'Silicon Valley' }; // set '/data' to '{"address":"Silicon Valley"}'
-// change is detected with path observer.data.address = 'New York'; // set 'data/address' to 'New York'
+// change is detected with path observer.data.address = 'New York'; // set '/data/address' to 'New York'

 // no additional properties to mess up the "pure" Object console.log(Object.keys(observer)); // ["name", "data"]